Collaboration, creativity and connection > Lucidity

 Collaboration, creativity and connection

-According to The World Economic Forum’s Future of Jobs Report 2021 the top skills and skill groups which employers see as rising in prominence in the lead up to 2025 include creative thinking, critical thinking, and analysis, as well as problem-solving and skills in self-management, such as active learning, resilience, stress tolerance and flexibility.
+According to the recent World Economic Forum’s Future of Jobs Report the top skills and skill groups which employers see as rising in prominence in the lead up to 2025 include creative thinking, critical thinking, and analysis, as well as problem-solving and skills in self-management, such as active learning, resilience, stress tolerance and flexibility.
 Research by LinkedIn has found that the top skill that companies are looking for overall is creativity.
 We know that within a hybrid and flexible working world core skills are connection, creativity and collaboration.

 Every successful working environment and good opportunity starts with a connection.
 Connection is two-way.
 Through offering your thoughts and perspectives you help and create opportunities for others.